PSLmodels/blog/_posts/2021-09-20-demo-day-cs-auto-deploy.md

 description: How to deploy apps on Compute Studio using the new automated deployments feature.
 categories: [demo-days, policy-simulation-library, compute-studio]
 author: Hank Doupe
-title: "Demo Day: How to deploy apps on Compute Studio"
+title: "Demo Day: Deploying apps on Compute Studio"
 ---

 ------